 Alice: There are two questions here.
-One has to do with the nature and origin of the priesthood, and the other with the meaning of the phrase "the priesthood of all believers".
+One has to do with the nature and origin of the priesthood, and the other with the origin of the phrase "the priesthood of all believers" - an invention of Martin Luther.
 The questions are related, but I will address them separately.

 The Nature and Origin of the Christian Priesthood

 As a Protestant you are removed from Holy Tradition and the catholicity of Church.
 Both entail the priesthood.
 The Church exists where the priesthood exists.
 The marks of the Church are apostolic preaching, right doctrine, and the sacramental agency of the priest.

 Christianity is a received tradition.
 It didn't begin with Jesus and the Apostles, as if they founded a new religion.
 This view suggests discontinuity between the Old and New Testaments and does not align with the Bible or history.
 Christianity represents a continuation of the faith of Abraham and his Horite people, all of whom were in the priestly caste, though not all served as sacrificing priests.
 For example, Horite women did not serve as priests, neither did all Horite men.
 The offering of blood sacrifice was reserved for the spiritual head of the clan.
 He was to be a righteous ruler like Job and Abraham.